bloxstreet/support/tickets/training-attendance.md

 ---
 layout: default
 title: Training Attendance
-parent: Tickets
+parent: tickets
 nav_order: 2
 ---

 # Training Attendance

-When subbmitting training attendance in tickets the format below should be used.
+When submitting training attendance in tickets the below format should be used.

 ## Training Attendance Format:
 {:.text-red-300}